Erichy-dev/MessSoccer/README.md

  A simple soccer game to incorporate soccer techniques

 # Handling
- target the ball so that it hits the earth. the ball curves as it moves so try to put that in mind.
+ Aim the ball so it hits the earth. the ball curves as it moves so try to put that in mind.
  A little practice will help understand the concept